Amarnathshivakumar/my-enterpise/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Use te template down
-title: ''
+title: 'Small'
-labels: ''
+labels: 'No required'
-assignees: ''
+assignees: 'No required'
 ---

 **Is your feature request related to a problem?
 Please describe.**